Mid-American Conference: History

 The MAC eliminated its East and West divisions for football in January 2024.
 The divisions had already been eliminated for other sports in 2020.
 Later that year, in late February, it was announced that the UMass Minutemen and Minutewomen will join the conference as a full member beginning in 2025, returning UMass football to the MAC.
 In July, the conference announced that it would begin sponsoring women's rowing for the 2025–26 season; full members Eastern Michigan, Toledo, and UMass would be joined by affiliate members Delaware, High Point, and Temple.

 On January 3, 2025, it was reported that Northern Illinois had accepted an invitation from the Mountain West Conference to join as an affiliate member for football in 2026.
 This move was made official on January 7, after approval by NIU's governing board.
 Current MAC bylaws stipulate that all members must play football within the conference; correspondingly, multiple media reports in February 2025 indicated that NIU was set to rejoin the Horizon League, a non-football conference in which it had been a member from 1994 to 1997, in 2026.
 This move was also made official on February 27, after approval by NIU's governing board.
 NIU applied to maintain MAC affiliate membership in women's gymnastics and men's wrestling, neither of which the Horizon sponsors.
 However, this did not come to pass, and NIU instead joined the Mountain West and the Pac-12 Conference as an affiliate for those respective sports.
+In football, NIU's membership was effectively replaced by the addition of Sacramento State in July 2026, resulting in the conference's footprint in that sport stretching from Massachusetts to California.